Present Value of Growth Opportunities, Earnings Retention Rate, and Dividend Payout Ratio

 PVGO = ROE – Required Rate of Return

-If its ROE is greater than the required rate of return, then its PVGO is greater than zero, and the stock price will increase if the company reinvests some of its earnings for further growth.
+If its ROE is greater than the required rate of return, then its PVGO exceeds zero, and the stock price will increase if the company reinvests some of its earnings for further growth.
 If the PVGO is zero, meaning that the ROE equals the capitalization rate, then it makes no difference to the stock price if earnings are reinvested or not; however, an earnings retention rate greater than that necessary to maintain liquidity will lower the dividend without increasing the stock price.
 If PVGO is negative, then the company will still grow, but its overall ROE will decline, and with it, its stock price.
 Therefore, the company should distribute most of its earnings as dividends, since that will yield the greatest return for stockholders.

 g = ROE × RR